wgslr/getting-started/README.md

 Scenarios in this section require that machine(s) you deploy Onedata on have public ip addresses in order to properly communicated with onedata.org

 ##### Scenario 1
-Pre-configured Oneprovider with Oneclient
+Pre-configured Oneprovider with Oneclient.
 Try Onedata hands on in a couple of minutes.

 ##### Scenario 2
-Oneprovider with Oneclient
+Oneprovider with Oneclient.
 Configure Oneprovider yourself and support your space.

 #### Without Public IP

 ##### Scenario 3
-Basic setup: OneZone, Oneprovider and Oneclient Configure a complete Onedata deployment.
+Basic setup: OneZone, Oneprovider and Oneclient.
+Configure a complete Onedata deployment.

 ##### Scenario 5
-Complex setup: OneZone, with two single-node Oneproviders and Oneclient Configure a complete Onedata deployment with two providers supportign your space.
+Complex setup: OneZone, with two single-node Oneproviders and Oneclient.
+Configure a complete Onedata deployment with two providers supportign your space.

 ##### Scenario 4
-Complex setup: OneZone, with two multi-node Oneproviders clisters and Oneclient Configure a complete Onedata deployment with two multi-node providers supportign your space.
+Complex setup: OneZone, with two multi-node Oneproviders clisters and Oneclient.
+Configure a complete Onedata deployment with two multi-node providers supportign your space.